 U.S. data center electricity demand has surged, with estimates suggesting it doubled from 2018 to 2024 and could triple by 2028.
 Meanwhile, capacity costs in markets like PJM have risen sharply, putting pressure on both the grid and consumer bills.

-This policy direction strengthens the case for Smartland Energy’s long term focus.
-As large users are pushed to secure dedicated supply and finance reliability, the market expands for developers who can deliver:
+This policy direction strengthens the case for the work Smartland Energy is already doing for our buyers.
+As large users are pushed to secure dedicated supply and finance reliability, the developers best positioned to deliver are those who can integrate behind-the-meter strategy, speed-to-power, and procurement-grade contracting under one roof.

-Smartland Energy continues tracking how policy and market design are evolving, because it directly shapes where demand will go, and how new power customers will be served in the next phase of AI expansion.
+Smartland Energy continues tracking how policy and market design are evolving, because it directly shapes where demand will go and how new power buyers will be served in the next phase of AI expansion.